Available student project - Electrically-injected bottom-up III-V micro-cavity lasers

 Project details

-Bottom-up fabrication of lasers via epitaxial growth has been emerging as a promising alternative to the conventional top-down fabrication methods, due to its potential to realise micro-lasers with ultra-low losses.
-In this project, we aim to demonstrate electrically-injected lasing in InP/InAsP multi-quantum well micro-ring cavities that are grown by the selective area epitaxy technique.
-These on-chip micro-cavity lasers have a wide range of potential applications, ranging from telecommunication and sensing devices to light sources in next-generation photonic integrated circuits.
+Bottom-up fabrication of lasers via epitaxial growth is emerging as a promising alternative to conventional top-down methods, offering the potential to realize micro-lasers with ultra-low optical losses.
+In this project, we aim to demonstrate electrically injected lasing in InP/InAsP multi-quantum well micro-ring cavities, grown using the selective area epitaxy technique.
+These on-chip microcavity lasers hold significant promise for a wide range of applications, including telecommunications, sensing, and as light sources in next-generation photonic integrated circuits.

 Project suitability